|07254009||Gordon Institute of Business Science|

 The course will introduce students to different challenges faced by the CEO in strategy formulation and implementation.
 The purpose of the course is to create a deep appreciation of the basic concepts in strategy and their application in real situations both at corporate and business unit levels.
 The objectives of the course are to provide an understanding of: the determinants of and processes in the formulation and implementation of strategy; an integrated view of the different themes and concepts in strategy and their relevance in different contexts; an integrated view of all the functional areas of management; and the current strategic concerns of South African and International companies in the contexts of significant changes in the business environment.
 Topics included are corporate strategy, business and competitive strategy, core competencies, strategic intent, growth and diversification models and interface between strategy and leadership.

-This course is based on a comprehensive business simulation.
+This module is based on a comprehensive business simulation.
 Your group will run a company in competition with others, and apply all the disciplines of management to make it successful.
 You will be required to reflect on the progress of the simulation and draw conclusions about managing the whole enterprise.

 This module will prepare students for the global elective by examining what makes countries and companies competitive globally.
 The concepts introduced at the beginning of the first year in the competitive organisation as part of the orientation programme will be re-visited and students will be helped to draw on their entire MBA experience to develop the critical ability to identify factors that enhance and restrain competitiveness.
 Special attention is given to the relative competitiveness of South Africa and the countries and regions to be visited, with special reference to the industries that will be studied.